Summer of '42: Plot

-In the summer of 1942 on Packett Island, 15-year-old "Hermie" and his friends – jock Oscy and introverted nerd Benjie – are hanging out on the beach.
+In the summer of 1942 on the fictional New England Packett Island (based on the real-life Nantucket Island), 15-year-old "Hermie" and his friends – jock Oscy and introverted nerd Benjie – are hanging out on the beach.
 They spot a young soldier carrying his new bride into a house and are struck by her beauty.

 They continue spending afternoons on the beach, where their thoughts turn to sex.
 All of them are virgins: Oscy is obsessed with the act of sex, while Hermie develops romantic interest in the bride, whose husband he spots leaving the island on a water taxi one morning.
 Later that day, Hermie sees her outside the market struggling with grocery bags.
-He offers carry the bags home, which she gladly accepts.
+He offers to carry the bags home, which she gladly accepts, and in this way, gets to meet her.

 Meanwhile, Oscy and Hermie become convinced they know everything necessary to lose their virginity.
 They test this by going to the movies and picking up a trio of high-school girls.
 Oscy stakes out Miriam, "giving" Hermie her less attractive friend, Aggie, and leaving Benjie with Gloria, a heavyset girl with braces.
 Frightened by the potential of sex, Benjie runs off.
 The other two girls initially refuse to go without Benjie's would-be date, but she says to go without her, then leaves herself.
 The war bride, who is also at the theater, sees Hermie and asks if he can help her move some boxes on Thursday.
 During the film, Oscy attempts to fondle Miriam and eventually makes out with her.
 Hermie succeeds in kissing Aggie, who allows him to grope what he thinks is her breast; Oscy later points out that Hermie was fondling her arm.

 On Thursday, Hermie helps the bride move boxes into her attic, and she thanks him with a kiss on the forehead.
-Later, in preparation for a marshmallow roast on the beach with Aggie and Miriam, Hermie goes to the drugstore and builds up the nerve to ask the druggist for condoms.
+Later, in preparation for a marshmallow roast on the beach with Aggie and Miriam, Hermie goes to the drugstore and amusingly builds up the nerve to ask the druggist for condoms (or "rubbers", as they were known in the '40s).
 That night, Hermie roasts marshmallows with Aggie while Oscy has sex with Miriam behind the dune bushes.
 Oscy returns and asks Hermie for some condoms.
 Aggie, wondering what is going on, walks over to Oscy and Miriam, sees them having sex, and runs home, upset.